Stratus3D/dotfiles/README.md

 * Toggle syntastic icons at the beginning of the lines with F4.
 * Integrate https://github.com/HashNuke/asdf for version management.
 * Make vim highlight HTML and scripts in HTML correctly.
+* Configure Bash and Zsh with infinite history.

 ###Useful commands that I often forget
 Bash/Zshell Commands